ActiveBrainAtlas2/preprocessing-pipeline/README.md

 also align much easier with the alignment tool.

 ### Section to section alignment
+Tissue on the slides will always have different rotations, horizontal and vertical shifts from scene to scene.
+These sections must be aligned for proper viewing in Neuroglancer.
+Neuroglancer creates virutal projects in the coronal and horizontal view and if the images are not aligned correctly, these virtual projects will look like noise.
+There are multiple ways to perform section to section alignment and our process uses Elastix.
+This opensource program is integrated into the pipeline process and is performed on the downsample files.
+Performing the alignment process on the full resolution images is untenable as the images are just too large.
+Elastix performs a correlation between the greyscale values of the adjoining images.
+It then stores the rotation, x-shift, and y-shift in the database.
+This data is then used to perform a rigid transformation between the adjoining images in the entire image stack.
+Once it is performed on the downsampled images, the process can be performed on the full resolution images with the adjusted parameters.

 ### Preparation of aligned data for use in Neuroglancer